FigBuild 2026

 Process

 Our first instinct was to design a catch-all device.
-CTE shows up in soccer, gymnastics, boxing, and beyond, so why not build a wearable for every high-risk sport?
+CTE shows up in soccer, gymnastics, boxing, and beyond, so why not build a universal wearable?

-We quickly scratched that idea.
-In a 4-day sprint judged on how memorable a pitch is, breadth would cost us depth.
+We quickly scratched that idea because breadth would cost us depth.
 Football is synonymous with CTE in the public imagination, and universal messaging would have diluted storytelling.

 Forehead adhesive patch